Types of Gable Roof

 Disadvantages of Gable Roof

-This roof is suited for use and will last for those of you who live in places with consistent weather.
+This gable roof, a gable style roof, is suited for use and will last for those of you who live in places with consistent weather.
 In contrast to your experience, if you live in an area with extreme weather, the roof construction is more likely to collapse if impacted by severe winds.

 2. Cracking Is Simple

 A gable roof is typically made out of a structure and tiles.
 It’s important to remember that the roof is always exposed to sunshine and rain.

 As a result, the roof is prone to cracking over time and must be repaired.
 To make the roof more robust, use heat-resistant and waterproof coatings.